shariqshah/symmetry/README.md

 	* Fix camera acting all weird when right click is held
 	* Fix README to conform with markdown syntax
 	* Added video driver selection to make game launch under wayland or x11 on linux.
+	* Separate game code into a dynamical library that can be reloaded at runtime.